Active ingredients per 2 capsules:

 Insulin is a hormone produced by the pancreas to help body cells absorb glucose so as to reduce the blood glucose levels in the body.
 High blood glucose would happen when the pancreas is not making sufficient insulin to keep blood glucose within the normal range.
 Other factor contributing to high blood glucose could be insulin resistance, where the body cells do not respond well to insulin and cannot easily take up the glucose from the blood.
 Oxidative stress plays a critical role in the dysfunction of pancreas in diabetic condition and hence, is a promising therapeutical target for diabetes.

 In this animal test, diabetic mice were orally administered red yeast rice (300 mg/kg) for 8 weeks.
 Results showed red yeast rice significantly decreased the blood glucose level by improving glucose tolerance and insulin secretion.
 It also inhibited the expression of key factors in oxidative stress, including 8-OHdG, 4-HNE, and gp91phox.
-These findings suggested that the effects of red yeast rice on oxidative stress may partly account for the improved insulin secretion in diabetes (J. Cardiovasc.
+These findings suggested that the effects of red yeast rice on oxidative stress may partly account for support health blood glucose level (J. Cardiovasc.
 Pharmacol.
 63 (3): 282–289 (2014)).

 Overweight and obesity refer to abnormal or excessive fat accumulation, which increase the risk of developing diabetes and cardiovascular disease.
 A body mass index (BMI) over 25 is considered overweight, and over 30 is obese.
-A study suggested that red yeast rice possesses anti-obesity activity and holds the therapeutic potential in treating obesity.
+A study suggested that red yeast rice support healthy body weight.

 In this in vitro study, 3T3-L1 cell line, a cell line derived from mouse that is used in research on adipose tissue (body fat) was used to evaluate the effects of red yeast rice extract on preadipocytes (cells that will differentiate into mature adipocytes) and on mature adipocytes (fat cells).
 Red yeast rice extract had inhibitory effects on 3T3-L1 preadipocyte proliferation and differentiation.
 In addition, it also enhanced the lipolysis activity (broken down of fat) in mature adipocytes, which negative correlated with the triglyceride content within cells.

-In addition, an animal test was conducted to examine the anti-obesity effects of red yeast rice.
+In addition, an animal test was conducted to examine the support healthy weight loss effects of red yeast rice.
 Male rats were fed with high-fat (HF) diet supplemented with either red yeast rice or control for 6 weeks.
 Compared to rats fed with HF-diet, rats orally administered with red yeast rice showed lower weight gain, less fat pads mass, and smaller fat cells.
 These effects were probably the consequence of an increase in the lipolysis activity of adipose tissue and a reduction in food or energy consumption.
-The supplementation of red yeast rice significantly reduced serum total cholesterol, serum low-density lipoprotein (LDL) cholesterol, the ratio of LDL to high-density lipoprotein (HDL) cholesterol and serum insulin, while significantly increased serum HDL cholesterol in rats fed with HF-diet.
-These findings suggested that red yeast rice could potentially prevent body fat accumulation and improve unhealthy blood lipid levels.
+These findings suggested that red yeast rice could potentially prevent body fat accumulation and support healthy blood lipid levels.

 Cardiovascular diseases (CVDs), the leading cause of death globally, are conditions which affect the structures or function of the heart and blood vessels (this also includes heart attack and stroke).
 Unhealthy lifestyles as well as high cholesterol and triglyceride levels increase the risk of cardiovascular diseases.
 Maintaining them at healthy levels are imperative in reducing CVD risks.